Home Blogs What it’s like to study BSc (Hons) Adult Nursing

 What it’s like to study BSc (Hons) Adult Nursing

 I am in my first year of studying BSc (Hons) Adult Nursing and it’s going great so far!
 It’s actually been 13 years since I’ve been in education, so as expected it’s been a bit of a struggle to get back into it but I’ve been really enjoying it so far.
-I’ve worked in the healthcare industry for a while, starting out as a health care assistant and working my way up to care team manager, and then a coordinator.
+I’ve worked in the healthcare industry for a while, starting out as a healthcare assistant, working my way up to care team manager and then a coordinator.
 From there, I was certain getting a degree in Nursing was my next step so I got my Level 3 and applied to Chichester.

-I saw the University had just started it’s first degree in Nursing and immediately saw myself going here.
+I saw the University had just started its first degree in Nursing and immediately saw myself going here.
 The location appealed most to me, it’s pretty much on my doorstep and the Sussex partnerships the University has were an added bonus.
-I have a 1 year old so being relatively close to home is what I needed and then going into the course and being a small cohort (many with children like me) has been fabulous.
-So rather than being with 200 odd students, it’s just a smaller group, they know us by name, they know us when they see us.
+I have a one-year-old so being relatively close to home is what I needed.
+Going into the course and being a small cohort (many with children like me) has been fabulous.
+Rather than being with 200-odd students, it’s a smaller group, they know us by name, they know us when they see us.

 _________